in0finite/UGameCore/README.md

+## Download

+Download it from the [asset store](https://www.assetstore.unity3d.com/#!/content/96542).

-## Installation
+## One click installation

 There is an editor menu which allows you to setup the project in one click (located at uGameCore => Setup => One click setup).

 So, go ahead and press that menu.
 If everything went fine (there are no errors or warnings in the console), then you are good to go => hit the Play button.

+## Manual installation

-If you encounter any errors or warnings during this setup, you should try to fix them.
+If you encounter any errors or warnings during one-click setup, you should try to fix them.
 It's not that difficult, all possible errors and warnings are logged to console, so you can quickly see what is the problem.